Latest update: March 26, 2021

-This permission downgrade has been seen twice in as many days with no apparent trigger, and the only known remedy is to reinstall the app.
+This permission downgrade was seen twice in as many days with no apparent trigger on the Note20—and made a surprise reappearance during later testing on the Pixel 4a—and the only known remedy is to reinstall the app.
 This seems at least anecdotal evidence that the scoped-storage opt-out for legacy apps in Android 11 is still a bit flaky.
 Probably, the Termux app will require a new release to fully support Android 11's permissions model.
 As this downgrade has not been seen in Pydroid 3 (yet?), running Mergeall's GUI in that app suffices as a work-around for that program and others today.

 /storage/xxxx-xxxx drive-ID mount

-If unrepaired, this makes it effectively impossible for portable POSIX-based programs like
+If permanent, this makes it effectively impossible for portable

 Mergeall to sync on-phone content to and from USB external drives,